temporalio/temporal-learning/docs/tutorials/go/subscriptions/index.md

 <!--SNIPEND-->

 Canceling the Workflow will happen in your "DELETE" case.
-After canceling the Workflow for the given email address, tell the user that their subscription has ended.
+After cancelling the Workflow for the given email address, tell the user that their subscription has ended.

 <!--SNIPSTART subscription-workflow-go-gateway {"selectedLines": ["78-106"]}-->
 [gateway/main.go](https://github.com/temporalio/subscription-workflow-go/blob/master/gateway/main.go)